Stumpers (game show): Main game

+Two rounds were played.
 The object of the game was to solve a "stumper", which was a puzzle consisting of three clues to a person, place, or thing.
-In round one, each player on a team gave clues to their opposing counterpart (contestant gave clues to contestant, celebrity to celebrity).
-The contestant or celebrity was shown the three clue words (but not the answer to the stumper) and had to choose the one they thought would be least likely to help their opponent guess the stumper.
+In round one, each member on a team gave clues to their opposing counterpart (contestant gave clues to contestant, celebrity to celebrity).
+The clue-giver was shown the three clue words, but not the answer, and read out the one they thought would be least likely to help their opponent guess the stumper.